alegofrenicht/portfolio/README.md

 ## Deployment

-The portfolio app is deployed and hosted at [deployment URL].
+The portfolio app is deployed and hosted at [https://alegofrenicht.github.io/portfolio/].
 Feel free to visit the live version and explore its various features.